alinix1/alinix1/README.md

 <h2 align="center">
 Data Analyst
 </h2>
 My name is Ali Nix.
-I'm a data analyst with a Master of Public Health in Biostatistics.<br>
+I'm a public health data analyst with a Master of Public Health in Biostatistics.<br>

 I build end-to-end data solutions: from ETL pipelines, EDA, and statistical analysis to interactive dashboards and data storytelling.<br>